JunboS/Homework2/README.md

    pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4
    you can check python version by running:
         `python --version`
-2. run the following command to install virtualenv:
+2. install virtualenv by running:
         `pip install virtualenv`
 3. change to Homework2 directory and create a virtual environment by running:
         `py -m venv dsci560H4`